Muhammad Abdul Qayyum Khan: Early life and career

-Sardar Abdul Qayyum was born on 4 April 1924 in Ghaziabad, Bagh tehsil (Poonch jagir), then part of the princely state of Jammu and Kashmir.
+Sardar Abdul Qayyum was born on 4 April 1924 in Ghaziabad, Bagh tehsil (Poonch jagir), then part of the princely state of Jammu and Kashmir into an Abbasi family.
 After completing his secondary education in Jammu, he joined the Engineers Corps of the British Indian Army and served in Africa and the Middle East.

 1947 Kashmir conflict

 He actively participated in the Kashmiri freedom struggle.
-His title Mujahid-e-Awwal (the first holy warrior) is based on the belief that he is the person who fired the first shot in the Indo-Pakistani War of 1947.
+His title Mujahid-e-Awwal (the first holy warrior) is based on the belief that he is the person who fired the first shot in the Indo-Pakistani War of 1947 This is what is believed by his cult followers.

 Political career

 In 1951, he joined the All Jammu and Kashmir Muslim Conference.
 He was elected president of this body a record 14 times during his lifetime.

-He was elected as President of Azad Jammu and Kashmir (AJK) state three times in 1956, 1971 and 1985.
+He was elected as President of Azad Jammu and Kashmir (AJK) state three times in 1956, 1971, and 1985.
 "Towards the end of his term, his relations with then prime minister Zulfiqar Ali Bhutto started turning sour.
-As a result in 1974, Sardar Abdul Qayyum Khan was removed from the office of the president through a vote of no confidence."
+As a result, in 1974, Sardar Abdul Qayyum Khan was removed from the office of the president through a vote of no confidence."

 He also remained Prime Minister of Azad Kashmir from 1991 to 1996.
 In 2002, he was made chairman of the National Kashmir Committee.
 His son Sardar Attique Ahmed Khan also became Prime Minister of Azad Kashmir in 2006 and then again in 2010.